 Volunteer for Street Law

-Each year MJF places law student volunteers into local classrooms to teach middle school and high school students about their legal rights.
-If you are interested in volunteering, see below for more information.
+Each year, MJF places law student volunteers into local classrooms to teach middle school and high school students about their legal rights.

 Timeline for MJF’s Street Law Program:

-- January: There is a mandatory training session (that usually occurs over MLK weekend).
-Be sure that you are able to attend the training session before volunteering.
+- January: There will be a mandatory training session held over MLK weekend.
 The training session provides you with a better understanding of the topics you will be teaching, an idea of what the work will be like, and a number of resources to assist you throughout the semester.
 After attending the training, street law teachers will set up a time to meet with their classroom teachers to plan the subject matter for the semester.

-- Late January – late April/early May: Throughout the semester you will schedule a time to meet with your assigned classroom and teach the students their legal rights.
+- Late January – late April/early May: Throughout the semester, you will schedule a time to meet with your assigned classroom and teach the students.
 A common way to wrap-up the semester is with a mock trial, giving the students a chance to let loose and work through a common legal issue.
 Some volunteers coordinate a field trip to their law school for their classroom.

 If you have any questions about the program, or just want to learn more, please contact the Street Law coordinator at email@example.com.